 Licensed cannabis business members can ask to sit on the NACB Standards Governance Board and participate in the creation of National Standards on topics like packaging, labeling, advertising, laboratory standards, security, and more.
 With a membership in the NACB, licensed cannabis business owners can shape the future of the U.S. cannabis industry.

 The NACB does not assess and is making no representations or warranties concerning the quality, safety or suitability of the products and services offered by members.
-NACB members pay the NACB to undergo the NACB’s 28-point vetting process and to maintain their status as NACB members.
+NACB members pay the NACB to undergo the NACB’s vetting process and to maintain their status as NACB members.